What Affects A Comic Grade?

 CREASE: A heavy fold in the paper that can break the color of any comic book art.

-DUST SHADOW: When part of a comic book (usually an edge) has been exposed to dust particles over an extended period of time it creates a dark stripe.
+DUST SHADOW: When part of a comic book (usually an edge) has been exposed to dust particles over an extended period it creates a dark stripe.

 RAT OR MOUSE CHEW: Damage to a comic book that was caused by gnawing rats and/or mice.